bgrrtt/spacecraft/README.md

 - Progressive Web Application Role
 - Preview Environment
 - Continuous Integration
-- Test All The Things with CircleCI
+- Test all the things with CircleCI
 - Expand providers to Digital Ocean, Vultr, Google Cloud, Azure, Openstack, and Rackspace
 - CLI for ansible-playbooks and options
 - CLI to prompt `ops/config` settings
 - CLI to manage local SpaceCrafts

-We are looking for Contributors!
+Looking for contributors!
 Please submit an issue or pull request or find me on the [Craft Slack]().

 ## Acknowledgements
 Thanks to [@pixelandtonic]() and [@khalwat]() for their industry and influence.